Table of Contents

 The Settlement Agreement

-Any lawyer for personal injury would tell you never to agree to a proposed settlement through a handshake or exchange of words alone.
-You should always obtain a professionally drafted settlement agreement before settling any claim.
+Any lawyer for personal injury would advise you to refrain from agreeing to a proposed settlement through a handshake or exchange of words alone.
+You should obtain a professionally drafted settlement agreement before settling any claim.

 The settlement agreement stage is where most injury claims come to an end.